Pence calls Trump tweet on January 6 'reckless' – KION546

 Pence was asked on ABC News about Trump’s tweet during the attack that said Pence didn’t have the “courage” to unilaterally overturn the results.

 “It angered me,” Pence told ABC’s David Muir after a long pause.
 “But I turned to my daughter, who was standing nearby.
 And I said, ‘It doesn’t take courage to break the law, it takes courage to uphold the law.’
 The president’s words were reckless.
-It was clear he decided to be part of the problem,” the former vice president continued.
+It was clear he decided to be part of the problem,” the former vice president continued in one of his strongest rebukes of his former boss to date.

 In the Trump White House, Pence was fiercely loyal in public through the constant controversies that defined the administration, but in the wake of the January 6 riot — in which Trump supporters chanted to hang the then-vice president — he has occasionally criticized his former boss, most notably in February, when he publicly denounced Trump’s election lies.